Mighel881/GuideToTweakDevelopment13-14/README.md

 - Click your control file.
 Your control file is the information and restrictions of your tweak.
 Most things should be filled out so just leave it be.

 - Next, open up your makefile and we need to add in a few things.
-First, delete the line that says something like 'TARGET = iphone:clang:13.0.:7.0", then at the top, put this.
+First, delete the line that says something like ```TARGET = iphone:clang:13.0.:7.0```, then at the top, put this.
 This will allow your tweak to work on A12 + devices.
 Remember, if you get confused, take a look at my files on FastCC on my github.

 ```
 ARCHS = arm64 arm64e